7. Stopwatch

 Tasks

-1. Implement the top-level module stopwatch_de10_lite in the file stopwatch_de10_lite.sv.
+1. Implement the top-level module stopwatch_de10_lite within the file stopwatch_de10_lite.sv.
 As in Section 7.2 use minimal values for the parameter N in all instantiations of the counters counter_mod_k_count and counter_mod_k_ro.

 2. Program the FPGA of a DE10-Lite board.
 Explain and illustrate your programmed FPGA to the teaching personnel.
 In your submission include a scan of this week’s tailored coversheet which represents the deliverable of this subtask.